Former US President Jimmy Carter Turns 100 - UrduPoint

 She spoke from Plains High School, where Carter graduated in 1941 and which now serves as the visitor center for the national park that features sites from his early life, including the nearby peanut farm where he grew up.

-On Tuesday, the school held a naturalization ceremony for 100 new US citizens, who placed hands over their hearts and recited the pledge of allegiance.
+On Tuesday evening, the school held a concert in honor of the president, and in the morning, a naturalization ceremony for 100 new US citizens, who placed hands over their hearts and recited the pledge of allegiance.

 "He did so much for America," said Adriana Vickers, 46, originally from Brazil.